 To see the colors at their richest, visit Artist’s Palette late in the afternoon when the sun best illuminates the formations.
 In places, the drive also looks out to sweeping views of the valley’s 200-square-mile salt flats, the largest protected environment of its kind in the world.

 Devil’s Golf Course

-About 20 minutes south of The Oasis at Death Valley, via a gravel route off the Badwater Road, the Devil’s Golf Course is a huge expanse of jagged, crystallized minerals along the valley floor.
-As hard as it is to envision in today’s arid landscape, this area once sat at the bottom of a 30-foot lake.
+About 20 minutes south of The Oasis at Death Valley, via a gravel route off Badwater Road, the Devil’s Golf Course is a huge expanse of jagged, crystallized minerals along the valley floor.
+As difficult as it is to envision in today’s arid landscape, this area once sat at the bottom of a 30-foot lake.
 The lake carried dissolved minerals that, as the waters evaporated and receded about 2,000 years ago, became concentrated in smaller pools.
 In places, a five-foot-deep layer of crystallized salts built up.

 Through a process known as capillary action, water bearing salts occasionally rise through the porous crust from the underlying muds, helping the mineral pinnacles grow very slowly — maybe an inch in a few decades.
 From there, wind and water have sculpted the crystallized formations into an array of fantastic shapes — from delicate arches to tiny turrets that resemble the towers of a castle.

 An easy, if sandy and rocky, 1-mile round-trip hike leads up a canyon to the largest and best known of the park’s natural bridges.